urzuacm/A-test-for-power-law/README.md

 Carlos M. Urzúa, urzuacarlosm@gmail.com

-# A-test-for-Zipf-law

-A test statistic for Zipf's law written both in Python and R

-## Author

-Carlos M. Urzúa, urzuacarlosm@gmail.com

 ## Description

 Given a vector *x* of positive real numbers, the statistic **lmz** proposed in Urzúa (2000) can be used to test for Zipf's law.
 Under the null, **lmz** is asymptotically distributed as a chi-squared distribution with two degrees of freedom, and so the probability value can be estimated accordingly.
 But if the number of observations is less or equal than 30, it is suggested to use instead the critical values given in Table 1 of that paper.